jpivarski/phases/README.md

 These processes can be represented by immutable data, but objects need to be replaced when moving from one phase to the next.
 We end up having to write code like

-    class DoohickeyInConfiguration(doohickeyParameters: T, configurationParameters: U) {
+    class ConfigDuringInit(parameters) {
-      ...
+      def setParameter(param: String, value: T): ConfigDuringInit
+      def getParameter(param: String): T
     }

-    class DoohickeyInInitialization(doohickeyParameters: T, initializationParameters: U) {
+    class ConfigDuringExec(parameters) {
-      ...
+      // can't change those parameters now!
+      def getParameter(param: String): T
     }

-with a lot of boilerplate to copy the unchanging bits of the `Doohickey` from one stage to the next.
+with a lot of boilerplate to copy the parts that don't change from one phase's representation to the next.

 HERE